 Technology transformation is underpinned by a unique company-wide user identity for every employee managed through the Okta platform.

 A long-running programme of acquisition has helped the company remain a leader in the rapidly evolving world of advertising and PR.
 By constantly bringing new skills and talent on board, the company has been a driving force in the industry’s ongoing development.

 To deliver optimum value to its clients, collaboration across the group is a strategic imperative.
-But as is often the case when growth takes place though acquisition, the company and its employees must contend with IT and networking infrastructures that aren’t fully integrated.
+But as is often the case when growth takes place through acquisition, the company and its employees must contend with IT and networking infrastructures that aren’t fully integrated.
 Even at recently opened shared offices, businesses have continued to run their own infrastructure, applications and cloud software tenancies; and employees have retained user IDs specific to whichever business they work for.
-So it’s proved difficult for people from different parts of the company to collaborate effectively, and to share data, applications and other resources.
+So it’s proved difficult for people from different parts of the company to collaborate effectively and to share data, applications and other resources.

-Fortunately, the group has a vision to transform its technology and resolve those issues by using the cloud as its IT infrastructure, shifting all of its networking to the internet, and giving each employee a unique company-level identity.
+Fortunately, the group has the vision to transform its technology and resolve those issues by using the cloud as its IT infrastructure, shifting all of its networking to the internet, and giving each employee a unique company-level identity.

 The company initially met with Xalient to discuss the benefits of using software-defined networking (SD-WAN) in place of its legacy networking environment.
 Through a consultancy engagement, Xalient gained insight into the company’s business goals and its network-related ambitions in the context of its technology transformation strategy.

 Based on those learnings — and given the need for urgent action — Xalient recommended solving the issue of employee identity before exploring SD-WAN, in order to: